orels1/rawgthedocs/docs/api/games/README.md

   { label: 'metacritic_url', value: '', placeholder: 'The url to metacritic, where the metacritic value is taken from' }, ]"
 />
+## GET /:gameSlug/screenshots

+> screenshots of this game

+### Description

+Returns a page of screenshots of this game

+<ApiExample path="/games/:gameSlug/screenshots"
+  :query="[
+    { label: 'with_deleted', value: '', placeholder: 'true/false, whether to include deleted screenshots' }
+  ]"
+  pagination />